 What we’re doing to improve accessibility

-We are committed to accessibility and are currently in the process of redeveloping our website; we have established a working group and have plans for training in order to make the website accessible.
+We are committed to accessibility.
+We have established a working group and have plans for training in order to ensure the website continues to remain accessible.
 For any content that is not accessible, please notify us by contacting firstname.lastname@example.org.

 |Item of work||Target date|

 |New website launch||September 2021|

 Preparation of this accessibility statement